-16. Appointing a SEND expert
+Appointing a SEND expert

-If requested by parents in their application for an independent review panel, the LA will appoint a SEND expert to attend the panel and covers the associated costs of this appointment.
-Parents have a right to request the attendance of a SEND expert at a review, regardless of whether the school recognises that their child has SEND.
+If requested by parents in their application for an independent review panel, the LA will appoint a SEND expert to attend the panel and cover the associated costs of this appointment.
+Parents have a right to request the attendance of a SEND expert at a review, regardless of whether the school recognises that their child has SEND needs.

-The LA will make arrangements to indemnify the SEND expert against any legal costs and expenses reasonably incurred as a result of any decisions or actions connected to the review and which are taken in good faith.
+The LA will make arrangements to indemnify the SEND expert against any legal costs and expenses reasonably incurred due to any decisions or actions connected to the review and which are taken in good faith.

-An individual will not serve as a SEND expert if they have, or at any time have had, any connection with the LA, school, parents or pupil, or the incident leading to the exclusion, which might reasonably be taken to raise doubts about their ability to act impartially; however, an individual is not taken to have such a connection solely because they are an employee of the LA.
+An individual will not serve as a SEND expert if they have, or at any time have had, any connection with the LA, school, parents, or pupil, or the incident leading to the exclusion, which might reasonably be taken to raise doubts about their ability to act impartially; however, an individual is not taken to have such a connection solely because they are an employee of the LA.

-The SEND expert will be a professional with first-hand experience of the assessment and support of SEND, as well as an understanding of the legal requirements on schools in relation to SEND.
-Examples of suitable individuals include educational psychologists, specialist SEND teachers, SENCOs and behaviour support teachers.
+The SEND expert will be a professional with first-hand experience in the assessment and support of SEND and an understanding of the legal requirements for schools to SEND.
+Examples of suitable individuals include educational psychologists, specialist SEND teachers, SENCOs, and behaviour support teachers.

-Recently retired individuals are not precluded from fulfilling this role; however, during interview, the LA will assess the knowledge of such individuals in order to ensure that they have a good understanding of current practice and the legal requirements on schools in relation to SEND.
+Recently retired individuals are not precluded from fulfilling this role; however, during the interview, the LA will assess the knowledge of such individuals to ensure that they understand current practice and the legal requirements on schools about SEND.

-Whilst individuals are not automatically taken to be partial simply because they are an employee of, or contracted by, the LA, they will not have had any previous involvement in the assessment or support of SEND for the excluded pupil, or siblings of the excluded pupil.
-The LA will request that prospective SEND experts declare any conflict of interest at the earliest opportunity.
+While individuals are not automatically taken to be partial simply because they are an employee of, or contracted by the LA, they will not have had any previous involvement in the assessment or support of SEND for the excluded pupil or siblings of the excluded pupil.
+The LA will request that prospective SEND experts declare any conflict of interest as soon as possible.

-The final decision on the appointment of a SEND expert is for the LA to make, but it will take reasonable steps to ensure that parents have confidence in the impartiality and capability of the SEND expert.
+The final decision on the appointment of a SEND expert is for the LA to make.
+Still, it will take reasonable steps to ensure that parents have confidence in the impartiality and capability of the SEND expert.
 Where possible, this will include offering parents a choice of SEND expert.
-In order to meet its duties within the statutory time frame, the LA will consider maintaining a list of individuals capable of performing the role of SEND expert in advance of a request.
+To meet its duties within the statutory time frame, the LA will consider maintaining a list of individuals capable of performing the role of SEND expert in advance of a request.

-The LA will determine the amount of any payment in relation to the appointment of the SEND expert, such as financial loss, travel and subsistence allowances.
+The LA will determine the amount of any payment for the appointment of the SEND expert, such as financial loss, travel, and subsistence allowances.

-17. The role of the SEND expert
+The role of the SEND expert

 The SEND expert's role is analogous to an expert witness, providing (orally and/or written) impartial advice to the panel on how SEND might be relevant to the exclusion.
 The SEND expert will base their advice on the evidence provided to the panel.
-The SEND expert's role does not include making an assessment of the pupil's SEND.
+The SEND expert's role does not include assessing the pupil's SEND.

-The focus of the SEND expert's advice will be on whether the school's policies which relate to SEND, or the application of these policies in relation to the excluded pupil, were legal, reasonable and procedurally fair.
-If the SEND expert believes that this was not the case, they will, where possible, advise the panel on the possible contribution this could have made to the circumstances of the pupil's exclusion.
+The SEND expert's advice will focus on whether the school's policies, which relate to SEND or the application of these policies about the excluded pupil, were legal, reasonable, and procedurally fair.
+If the SEND expert believes this was not the case, they will, where possible, advise the panel on the possible contribution this could have made to the circumstances of the pupil's exclusion.